 Some other perks of serving as a Peer Guide include:

-HQ Role: This position will not serve as a Peer Guide for a specific program, but will support overall operations of the Student Life Co-Curricular Programs, including first-year student welcome, marketing, and social media, communications, logistics, and facility support, issue response.
-Additionally, HQ Guides will be tapped to fill in for program Peer Guides who are unable to fulfill their role.
-HQ Guides should have a general interest in all of the Co-Curricular Programs, a strong overall knowledge of GW and D.C., be adept in written communications and social media, an ability to jump in and problem solve, and a team-focused approach to work.
+This position will support overall operations of either the LEAD GW or Founding Scholars Co-Curricular Program including first-year student welcome; marketing and social media; communications; logistics and facility support; and, issue response.
+Additionally, those serving in an HQ Role will be tapped to fill in for program Peer Guides who are unable to fulfill their role.
+Those applying for the HQ role should have a strong overall knowledge of GW and DC, be adept in written communications and social media, have an ability to jump in and problem solve, and have a team-focused approach to work.